EdmondWCM/Weather-Report/README.md

 # WeatherReport

-A website that can tell you the weather forecast.
+A website that can tell you the weather forecast in Hong Kong.

 ## Install